 The extensive sacred grounds hold cathedrals, chapels, monasteries, catacombs, caves, and a bell tower.

 On the grounds of the site – under the gift shop, of all places – I descended down a flight of stairs into a labyrinth of narrow catacombs.
-On each side of the tight passage I was surprised to see open coffins displaying mummified bodies of monks who once lived on the premises.
+On each side of the tight passage, I was surprised to see open coffins displaying mummified bodies of monks who once lived on the premises.

 Alison and I paced ourselves and were able to climb to the lookout platform of the bell tower.
 We were well-rewarded by a panoramic view and great selfie opportunity, with the brilliant gold domes of the Dormition Cathedral and Dnieper River in the background.

 On the third tier of the bell tower, along with the 360° views, were three large bells.
 “Let’s try to ring it!”
 Alison said, pointing to the nearest one.
 On the count of three, we exerted a mighty leap.
 Unfortunately, our hands were well below the ringer, and we collapsed to the ground from the effort.
-But we gave it a good try, and contributed to the amusement of onlookers.
+But we gave it a good try and contributed to the amusement of onlookers.

 3. Mezhyhirya Residence

 The Mezhyhirya Palace, also known by locals as “the Museum of Corruption,” is the palace where former President Viktor Yanukovych lived from 2002 to 2014.
-Yanukovych’s outrageously decadent estate was originally founded as a monastery, which it remained until 1923, when it was closed the Bolsheviks following the establishment of the Soviet Union.
+Yanukovych’s outrageously decadent estate was originally founded as a monastery, which it remained until 1923 when it was closed by the Bolsheviks following the establishment of the Soviet Union.

 Now, the estate is a state-owned museum, opened to the public in 2014 as a tangible testament to the excessive, lavish lifestyle of the former president.

 Yanukovich fled to Russia during the Maidan Revolution in 2014.
-After he vacated the palace, the Activists of Automaidan took care of the residence and prevented it from being looted until it was turned it into a public park, owned by the state.
+After he vacated the palace, the Activists of Automaidan took care of the residence and they prevented it from being looted until it was turned into a public park, owned by the state.

 We spent the morning exploring the vast estate, which encompasses over 350 acres of artificial lakes and lush gardens on the banks of the Dnieper River.